 In this tutorial, you will learn how to quickly identify the largest Python memory objects or values in your applications.
-Thanks to the power of OpenResty XRay ; we can pinpoint these garbage-collectable objects via detailed data reference paths.
+Thanks to the power of OpenResty XRay; we can pinpoint these garbage-collectible objects via detailed data reference paths.
 We’ll also demonstrate the Python GC object memory distribution flame graphs invented by ourselves.
-Memory leaks or large memory footprint are no longer a myth in your Python code!
+Memory leaks or large memory footprints are no longer a myth in your Python code!

 Let’s run the